storybuilder-org/StoryBuilder-Manual/manual.md/StoryBuilder User Manual.md

 Drafting
 Revision

-These workflow phases are outside of StoryBuilder’s scope and depend on other tools.
-We recommend Scrivener, which StoryBuilder has an interface to, but you can of course use the word processor of your choice.
+These workflow phases are outside of StoryCAD’s scope and depend on other tools.
+We recommend Scrivener, which StoryCAD has an interface to, but you can of course use the word processor of your choice.

-Saying that drafting and revising your story is outside of StoryBuilder’s scope is not quite accurate; outlining can be useful during both phases, and we discuss that in Other Uses of StoryBuilder.
+Saying that drafting and revising your story is outside of StoryCAD’s scope is not quite accurate; outlining can be useful during both phases, and we discuss that in Other Uses of StoryCAD.
 ## Story Idea, Concept, and Premise ##
 Ideation